CoryG89/docsync/index.md

 docsync
 =============

-Testing methods to sync README.md and other documentation selectively from master branch to gh-pages and have a GitHub Pages site that when created using a layout from the Automatic Page Generator will keep updated with the markdown in the master branch.

-### Relative Links

-Here is a [**relative link to a doc file**][7] which should work on project page as well.
-Here is [**another relative link to a doc**][8], check out the [**GitHub Flavored Markup doc**][5] which shows off the stuff that will work if you use the `markup: redcarpet` option in `_config.yml`.

-# READMEsync

 This is an example project demonstrating how to setup an easy configuration for keeping your `README.md` automatically synced with a GitHub Pages project page created using [**one of the great layouts**][1] available when using